 Taking the steps described in Scenario 2 will affect these workflows in the following ways:

-- Automated Newsletters: Content will now have to specifically match a user's Academic Categories Community (Business) in order to be included in their newsletter, rather than needing to match either Consulting OR Business as was previously the default.
+Automated Alerts: Content will now have to specifically match a user's Academic Categories Community (Business) in order to be included in their alert, rather than needing to match either Consulting OR Business as was previously the default.

 If you have any questions, please feel free to reach out to us at firstname.lastname@example.org.